keithonpy/keithonpy/README.md

 ==================================================================================================================================

-* :mortar_board: I'm a recent data science and machine learning graduate
+* 🦾 I have strong data science and artificial intelligence background and now I am working as a Big Data Engineer.
+* 🛠 My skillset includes Data Warehousing, ETL, Data Analysis, Data Visualization, Machine Learning and Deep Learning etc.
-* 🌍  I'm based in United Kingdom
+* 💭 Currently I'm working on projects in algotrading
+* 💻 I'm focusing on expanding my knowledge in Computer Vision and Reinforcement learning.
-* 🧠  I'm now learning NLP and Reinforcement learning
+* 💡 I'm a curious person who enjoys exploring and learning new technologies.
+* 🚶 In my daily life, I am a film lover and a consistent thinker about how data could change the world!
+*
 ### Skills

 <p align="left">